FREEZURN/Note_Aggregate/content/jp/subject.md

 # Subject Marker が
-が is a *case particle* that marks the subject of a sentence.
-It is typically associated with information that would be new to the listener to some capacity.
+**が** is a *case particle* that marks the **subject** of a sentence.
+A role the subject plays, for instance, is performing actions described by verbs.
+Additionally, it is a way to introduce information that is contextually new to the listener.
+That is not to say that the subject is strictly "unregistered information," though.

--# A case particle attaches to a noun, and describes the role of said noun.

 ## Neutral Statements
-One type of neutral sentence is one that proclaims existence (of the subject).
-There is also describing the subject with adjectives or adjectival nouns.
+One common way to use が is in neutral sentences.
+Some neutral statements proclaim the existence of or describe the subject.

-When the subject "unconsciously" performs an intransitive action, it can be described with a neutral statement.
-For example, 『台風が上陸しました。』 means *"The typhoon landed."* Describing a feeling—sight, sound, smell, taste, touch—also falls into this category.
-What is felt would be the subject.
+The subject "unconsciously" performing an intransitive action is also a neutral statement.
+For example, 『**台風**が上陸しました。』 — "The **typhoon** landed."

+Describing a feeling from the five senses is a neutral statement as well.
+However, the subject is not the senser; rather, it is the feeling itself.
+Dwell on the sentence, 『**寒気**がする。』 — "I'm **chilly**."

 ## Exhaustive Listing
-Compared to the simple copular sentence structure XはYだ, XがY implies that X and only X (of some set) is Y. At the very least, X is, to a greater degree, Y than other choices. だ can be used at the end.
+In a copular sentence, が conveys a sense of, but not strictly complete, *exclusivity* regarding the subject possessing the quality.
+For example, 『彼が学生です』 — "\[*Of all the people that could be being talked about*,\] He is *the* student."

--# To reference the other choices, append のほう to the subject (before が).
+-# To reference the "competitors," append のほう to the subject.

 In questions, the interrogative is the subject.
 However, it must be noted that it comes with the implication that there is only one answer.
 There is also a slight sense of urgency.
-The answer becomes the subject of the response.
+In the response, the answer is the subject.